Manchester UMC uses a digital Consent and Release agreement. You will be emailed a copy of the signed document for your

 When is a Consent & Release Agreement Necessary?

 Church policy (as approved by the Leadership Board) requires participants to complete Consent and Release agreements in the following situations:

 - Activities involving demolition, renovation and/or construction

 - Activities involving dangerous equipment, places or spaces

 - Off-campus mission trips/projects

 - Off-campus activities involving minors

-- Due to Covid-19, consent forms are also required for minors and volunteers participating in our preschool and youth programs.
+- Minors and volunteers participating in our preschool and youth programs.

 - Sports programs

 Examples of church-sponsored programs where persons must complete a Manchester UMC Consent and Release agreement before participating are:

 - Midwest Distribution Center Trips (Criteria: 1, 2 & 3)